 After that, their entire operation revolved around the promise of 30-minute delivery.
 They built a hell of a strategy around a simple, tactical idea.
 That strategy worked well for more than 20 years until a lawsuit forced them to abandon it.
 Now Jimmy John’s owns the “Super fast delivery” niche in the fast food industry.

 At Arm & Hammer someone asked, “What if we could come up with a bunch of new uses for baking soda?”
-That’s a strategy.
+Presenting people with entirely new ways to use your product is a good marketing strategy.

 On the other hand, “What if we do search engines?” doesn’t make sense.
 Must be a tactic.